 Crassulas are generally started by leaves or stem cuttings.
 They can also be grown from seeds and offsets.

-Propagating Crassulas with offsets is very easy because the parent plant has already done the majority of the work for you.
-To divide the offsets, brush away the topsoil until roots are visible, and gently pull them apart.
+Propagating Crassulas with offsets is very easy because the parent plant has already done most of the work for you.
+To divide the offsets, brush away the topsoil until roots are visible and gently pull them apart.
 Let the offsets dry out for several days and place them in a well-draining soil mix.

 Propagating Crassulas with seeds is the slowest way to grow new plants.
 Sow the seeds in the spring or summer.
 They germinate best at temperatures below 70° (21 °C).
 Do not cover these seeds and other tiny seeds with a top layer.
 Avoid direct sunlight exposure.
 The seeds usually start to germinate after 1 to 3 weeks.
 Seedlings can be transplanted to individual pots when they have at least three leaves.

 Crassulas are also susceptible to bacterial soft rot, powdery mildew, and black ring disease.
 These diseases are easy to identify and can be treated or dealt with when they are discovered.